 You have been sued in small claims court.
-The company suing you claims that you did not pay a debt, such as a credit card debt.
-However, this is not the company who sold you the credit card (or who loaned you the money).
+The company suing you says that you did not pay a debt, like a credit card debt.
+But, this is not the company who sold you the credit card (or who loaned you the money).

 The company suing you must do the following things:

 - The company must list the name and address of the original credit card company (or lender).
 This must appear in the small claims complaint or the in papers attached to the complaint.
 If this information is not included, you can ask the judge to dismiss the case.
 This rule still applies if only the name but not the address of the original creditor is listed.